-A complement test may be used to monitor patients with an
+A complement test may be used to monitor people with an

 and to see if treatment for their condition is working.
+When the complement system is turned on during inflammation, levels of complement proteins may go down.
 For example, patients with active may have lower-than-normal levels of the complement proteins and .

 The examples above show the common measurements for results for these tests.
 Some laboratories use different measurements or may test different specimens.